- Alhambra Palace

 Day 15 Salobrena-Malaga-UK

-Travel to Malaga airport for your return flight to the UK.
+Travel to Malaga airport (55 miles, one hour), for your return flight to the UK or extend your holiday in Almuñécar.
 B

-The free bar at each hotel serves a selection of alcoholic and non-alcoholic drinks, and is open 10 hours a day at the Hotel Puerto Juan Montiel and 12 hours a day at all other hotels.
+The free bar serves a selection of local alcoholic and non-alcoholic drinks, and is open 10 hours a day at the Hotel Puerto Juan Montiel, 11 hours a day at the Sun Palace Albir and 12 hours a day at the Hotel Salobreña.